 Brought up in a small town in northern Minnesota, we were raised by parents who had a solid marriage.
 We went to the same Lutheran Church, the same grade school, and graduated from the same high school.
 I’m the oldest.
 She’s the middle.
 Born two years after me, she was close in age to the youngest, our brother.

-After graduation our paths diverged, like the Robert Frost poem I love, and in the ensuing forty years other factors influenced who we’ve become.
+After graduation, our paths diverged, like the Robert Frost poem I love, and in the ensuing 40 years other factors influenced who we’ve become.

-This month I’m taking an online course, Storied Women, through the University of Iowa.
+This month I’m taking an online course on writing.
 Much of the writing I’ve submitted for the assignments comes from memories of childhood.
 My sister reads everything I write.

 And then she asked, “Where do these attitude filters come from?”